 Send Out Rosy Invitations

 Delicate, rose-inspired stationery adds a sophisticated touch.
 While these cards may look expensive, they're quite simple to make yourself.
 All you need is cardstock, a stamp pad, and some sort of leafy vegetable.
 You can use radicchio heads, romaine lettuce heads, or even halved brussel sprouts for different floral prints.
 If you want to take a step further, give each page a spritz of rose-scented perfume or tuck a few dried rose petals into an envelope satchet.

-Welcome to the Garden
+Welcome Guests to the Garden

 For those that like to keep things sweet and simple, lay out a tray with these rose and ginger cupcakes.
 The sugar brushed rose petals have somewhat of a mystical shimmer in the sunlight, with hidden jewels of candied ginger hidden inside these sweet little cakes.

-End the afternoon with sweet drinks, like this lillet rose cocktail, which smells like fresh flowers and sweet berries.
+Toast the afternoon with sweet drinks, like this lillet rose cocktail, which smells like fresh flowers and sweet berries.
 Topping the drink with an edible flower or floral ice cube is a sweet touch to this drink.